What You Should Know About Biosimilars

-As more biosimilar medicines become available, it is important to understand what they are and how they can have a positive impact on our health care system.
+As more biosimilar medicines become available, it’s important to understand what they are and how they can have a positive impact on our health care system.

 What are they?

 Biosimilars are biologic medicines that have been developed to be highly similar to an already FDA-approved biologic, or reference biologic.
-Biologic medicines are large complex molecules produced from living organisms, such as plant cells or animal cells.
+Biologic medicines are large, complex molecules produced from living organisms, such as plant cells or animal cells.1,2

 Get familiar with biosimilars

-Biologics are complex in structure and generally expensive to manufacture.
+Biologics are complex in structure and generally expensive to manufacture.1,3

-Biosimilars undergo testing to demonstrate there are no clinically meaningful differences in safety and effectiveness compared to the reference biologic.
+Biosimilars undergo testing to demonstrate there are no clinically meaningful differences in safety and effectiveness compared to the reference biologic.2

-Biosimilar manufacturers submit this data to regulatory authorities, like the FDA in the United States.
-Each local regulatory authority then factors in all the provided data as a “totality of evidence” during the biosimilar approval process.
+Biosimilars manufacturers submit data to the US FDA.
+The FDA then factors in all the provided data as the “totality of evidence” during the biosimilar approval process.2,4

 Did you know?